- Source information: Wikipedia

 RAF Fulbeck memorial.
 With no flying unit in residence, the station came under No. 255 Maintenance Unit handling RAF surplus stores, much of the material being disposed of in auctions held during 1948.
 The airfield was then on a care and maintenance status for five years as a sub-station of No. 93 Maintenance Unit, and at one point the hangars housed the Air Historical Branch’s static aircraft collection.

 Retained as a reserve airfield, Fulbeck was also used as a Ministry of Defence training area playing host to a number of military exercises.
-The runways, apart from narrow strips used as farm roads, were removed in the 1970s and all but three of the hardstandings but the perimeter track was kept intact.
+The runways, apart from narrow strips used as farm roads, were removed in the 1970s and all but three of the hardstandings adjacent to a perimeter track was kept intact.
 At one time Fulbeck was proposed for a nuclear waste disposal site.

-RAF Fullbeck is still used for military training exercises and a karting track has now been built over the previous site of the runway.
+RAF Fullbeck is still used for military training exercises and a karting track has now been built on a runway.
+The control tower was demolished in the 1990s.
+The airfield was sold off by the MOD in about 2012.